 To start a nonprofit corporation in Virginia, you must file a document called the Articles of Incorporation of a Virginia Nonstock Corporation with the Virginia State Corporation Commission (SCC).
 You can file this document online or by mail.
-The online filing system, unfortunately, is temporarily unavailable.
-The articles of incorporation cost $75 to file (plus a $1.95 convenience fee if you file online).
+The articles of incorporation cost $75 to file.
 Once filed with the state, your articles of incorporation officially create your Virginia nonprofit corporation, but truly preparing a nonprofit to pursue its mission involves several additional steps.

 Starting a Virginia Nonprofit Guide:

 - Choose your VA nonprofit filing option

 - File the VA nonstock articles of incorporation

 - Get a Federal EIN from the IRS

 - Adopt your nonprofit’s bylaws

 - Apply for federal and/or state tax exemptions